Loading...

 • Oxygenators.
 These are essential to keep the water healthy, but can need reducing every year to prevent them taking over the pond.
 Most live submerged in the water.
 Good ones for smaller ponds include Hottonia palustris (water violet) which bears purple flowers on the water’s surface in spring and Eleocharis acicularis (water grass).

-To really complete the look, some WoodBlocX ponds offer the ability to add beds at the side of, but not part of, the pond – plant these up with a bog garden and you’ll have a beautiful, calming and wildlife-friendly pond in no time.
+To really complete the look, some WoodBlocX ponds are designed with planters at the side of, but not part of, the pond – plant these up with a bog garden and you’ll have a beautiful, calming and wildlife-friendly pond in no time.

 Awards & Accreditations